pascuC/XML-Service/README.txt

 JDK version: 11
 The project uses Jackson library for serialization/deserialization xml files.
+In order to works properly, the library needs getters, setters and constructors.
-For Jackson library you have to add dependencies in pom.xml file:
+For Jackson library you have to add following dependencies in pom.xml file:

 	<dependencies>
         <dependency>